ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ### 1.5 'Spread' of activities for children and adults

-In this section we addressed another key success measure, asking ourselves questions about the proportion of activities offered to adults and children.
-Again, we came at this in a number of different ways to help with our understanding, looking at
+In this section we addressed another key success measure, asking ourselves questions about the proportion of activities on offer to adults, compared with those on offer to children.

+Again, we came at this in a number of different ways to help with our understanding, looking at:
 - adult-only and child-only activities
-- mixed activities
+- mixed activities (those where both children and adults attended)

+&nbsp;

 ![13_ratio]({{ site.baseurl }}/images/cha_dfsg_images/13_ratio.png)